 Stock Market Hours

-But be warned!
-Trading outside of regular market hours can be tricky.
+Be warned: Trading outside of regular market hours can be tricky.
 There’s generally far less liquidity.
 That means it’s harder to get a trade filled without knocking the price around.
 Make sure you know what you’re doing before you venture into the after-hours arena.

 #1 Follow Chart Patterns

 Big picture: You’re looking at the movements of the market herd.
-And once you really understand what you’re looking at, the patterns can give you an indication of what the herd will do next.
+Once you understand what you’re seeing, the patterns can give you an indication of what the herd will do next.

 Examples of Key Chart Patterns

 Here are two examples of patterns commonly found in penny stocks.